 You can easily customize your smart alerts, specifying the amount of data change or fields you want to monitor.

 With smart alerts, you don’t have to worry that a data deployment on Friday has caused irreparable data loss that stalls work the following Monday, or longer.
 You’ll get an alert from Gearset the second a problem with your data is detected, so you can be confident that you can begin your recovery process at the earliest opportunity.
+To see these alerts in action, book a demo with one of our team.

 If you’re a security conscious team who wants to understand and protect your data, you might like reading: